ariakerstein/2017Rails/README.md

 This is the sourcecode for Distraqt.
+Test Readme.